gittwenstein/acme-42-checker/README.md

 |C02|12/13|[Test suite for C02](C02/_test.tar.gz)|

 ## Why?
-Draining of the pool is fast approaching, and wasting precious eval points (and, consequently, time as well) just to see if the auditors at Darth Moul & Computress Inette, Ltd. will be kind to you (this time), is akin to wasting money on lottery tickets, I panicked, slept on it, calmed down, and started writing code *the way it's supposed to be written*. **Tests first**!
+Draining of the pool is fast approaching, and wasting precious eval points (and, consequently, time as well), just to see if the auditors at Darth Moul & Computress Inette, Ltd. will be kind to you (this time), is akin to wasting money on lottery tickets.
+Looking at the calendar, I panicked, slept on it, calmed down, and started writing code *the way it's supposed to be written*. **Tests first**!
 Implemenation to pass the tests, second.

 ### Evaluatees
 Using these ready-made tests is a fast way to check your code compliance during development, and gives you a better chance to succeed once your code faces Darth Moul.